quinnovator/easy-tunnel-lb/README.md

 - `SERVER_URL`: URL of the server-side agent (required)
 - `API_KEY`: API key for authentication (required)
 - `LOG_LEVEL`: Logging level (default: "info")
-- `WATCH_INTERVAL`: Interval for checking Ingress updates in seconds (default: 30)
+- `WATCH_INTERVAL`: Interval for checking Service updates in seconds (default: 30)

 ## RBAC Permissions

 The controller requires the following permissions:

-- List and watch Ingress resources
+- List and watch Service resources
-- Update Ingress status
+- Update Service status
 - Create and manage ConfigMaps (for tunnel state)

 See `deploy/rbac.yaml` for the complete RBAC configuration.